-Insurance Coverage: Many major insurance plans no longer cover Zomacton starting in 2016.
+Insurance Coverage: Many major insurance plans no longer cover Zomacton.
 Learn More

 Commonly Used Brand Name(s)Accretropin, Genotropin, Genotropin Miniquick, Humatrope, Norditropin, Norditropin Flexpro, Nutropin, Nutropin AQ NuSpin 10, Nutropin AQ NuSpin 5, Nutropin AQ Pen, Omnitrope, Tev-Tropin, Nutropin Aq, Saizen

 Therapeutic ClassificationsEndocrine-Metabolic Agent

 Somatropin is a man-made version of the human growth hormone.
 Growth hormone is naturally produced by the pituitary gland and is necessary to stimulate growth in children.
 Man-made growth hormone may be used in adults or children who have certain conditions that prevent normal growth.
 These conditions include growth hormone deficiency (inability to produce enough growth hormone), chronic kidney disease, idiopathic short stature (unexplained shortness), Noonan syndrome, Turner syndrome, Prader-Willi syndrome (PWS), short stature homeobox-containing gene (SHOX) deficiency, and short stature born small for gestational age (SGA) with no catch-up growth by age 2 to 4 years of age.

 This medicine is available only with your doctor's prescription.

 Find big savings at pharmacies near you with GoodRx discount coupons

 |View All Prices|

 This medicine is given as a shot under your skin.
 Somatropin may sometimes be given at home to patients who do not need to be in the hospital.
 If you are using this medicine at home, your doctor will teach you how to prepare and inject the medicine.
 Be sure that you understand exactly how the medicine is prepared and injected.